felagund1789/felagund1789/README.md

 ## 🌟 Featured Projects

 ### [🎥 Movie Database](https://github.com/felagund1789/movie-database)
 A movie database web application built using Vue.js and Vuetify, backed by the Open Movie Database API.
-Making of this project included integrating an open API and creating intuitive UI/UX designs.
+It is designed as a responsive webapp and supports theming and dark mode.
+It supports "dark mode" styling, and by default it will follow the color preference on your device.
+The webapp is built using responsive design in mind, and by default it will adjust its content depending on the screen size of the medium (e.g. phone/computer).

 ### [🎮 Game Hub](https://github.com/felagund1789/game-hub)
 A video game discovery web app developed with React.js and TypeScript.
 Game Hub helps users find new and interesting games to play.
+With GameHub, the user can search for games by platform, genre, and more.

 ### [📇 Contacts](https://github.com/felagund1789/contacts)
 A contacts management web app built with Vue.js and Vuetify.